balechon/hangmanGame/README.md

 # hangmanGame
-Thi repository have the code of the hagmanGame made in Python
+Thi repository have the code of the hangmanGame made in Python

 Este repositorio contiene codigo hecho en python basado en el juego del ahorcado